 Our new kennel name is: RIVERLAND WHITES

-Pictured: Riverland Whites Enchanted KUKU (born March 2013), the mother of our current litter (her first, born May 2015)
+Pictured: Riverland Whites Enchanted KUKU (born March 2013), the mother of our current litter (her first) and below her mother ENVY (retired)

 Weekend fun on the reef in Aldinga Beach Doggie Christmas Do I really look drunk?